ashusharma890/Youtube_Clone--React/README.md

 This is a dynamic website which allows user to watch videos available on Youtube and surf them as per user's will being a great alternative to Youtube.

-Built using ReactJs with Javascript functionalities applied.
+Built using ReactJs with Material UI applied and API's using Rapid API.

 Components created are in components folder inside "src" folder.